Plymouth History Museums

 Website: www.pilgrimhall.org

-The Pilgrim Hall Museum is dedicated to the pilgrims of Plymouth colony and is the oldest public museum in continuous operation in America.
+The Pilgrim Hall Museum is dedicated to the pilgrims of Plymouth Colony and is the oldest public museum in continuous operation in America.

-Built in 1824, the museum’s collection contains possessions that belonged to the pilgrims, such as William Bradford’s Bible, Myles Standish’s sword, the cradle of the colony’s first-born baby, Peregrine White, the only portrait of a pilgrim (Edward Winslow) painted from life, the earliest needlework in America created by Myles Standish’s daughter.
+Built in 1824, the museum’s collection contains possessions that belonged to the pilgrims, such as William Bradford’s Bible, Myles Standish’s sword, the cradle of the colony’s first-born baby, Peregrine White, the only portrait of a pilgrim (Edward Winslow) painted from life, and the earliest needlework in America, created by Myles Standish’s daughter.

-The museum also details the history of the Wampanoag Indians who lived in New England for over ten thousand years before the colonists arrived and explores their complex relationship with the colonists.
+The museum also details the history of the Wampanoag Indians, who lived in New England for over ten thousand years before the colonists arrived, and explores their complex relationship with the colonists.

 The museum also features a 15-minute film on the story of the Mayflower pilgrims and their voyage to the New World and a treasure hunt in the galleries for young visitors.
-The museum also provides special programming on Thanksgiving day.
+The museum also provides special programming on Thanksgiving Day.

-Pilgrim Hall Museum was added to the National Register of Historic Places in 1972
+Pilgrim Hall Museum was added to the National Register of Historic Places in 1972.

 1749 Court House Museum: